 You can’t convince me popular social media platforms aren’t actively censoring people.

 I’ve literally seen Facebook censor one of my friend’s posts!

 I get it.
 Many of you are crying, “Awesome!
 We don’t want to hear from those crazy flat earthers anyway!”

-No, censorship is quickly evolving beyond what some consider “fake news”, which has become impossible to quantify or verify, when you understand that every event that occurs is seen differently by every human being.
-And the way media makes money is by getting you to click on that controversial headline.
+No, censorship is quickly evolving beyond what some consider “fake news,” which has become impossible to quantify or verify, when you understand that every event that occurs is seen differently by every human being.
+And the way media makes money is by getting you to click on scandalous headlines.

 It’s getting to the point where voicing an opinion that doesn’t conform to the majority is actively ridiculed, suffocated, and even shadow banned.

 What’s wrong with opposing views?
 Hasn’t humanity thrived, especially intellectually, on inquiry, discussion and debate?
 Bill & Ted are more enlightened than the woke crowd.

 If it furthers humanity, then I’m all for people speaking up!

 Want to keep building that fan base on Facebook or YouTube?
 Better not go against their agendas and stances on anything.
 Otherwise they will ruthlessly demonetize (love how demon is in the word) or delete as they see fit.